 The paratransit providers in the region for the most part provide their own funds to operate their services, but in some cases receive a small amount of state operating subsidy from KDOT.
 Typically, this state operating assistance is only a few thousand dollars per year for each operator.
 Most of the federal and state aid to paratransit is for vehicle purchases.
-The MPO staff works closely with the KDOT transit staff, the Regional Transit Advisory Committee (RTAC), and the Coordinated Transit District #1 (CTD) members to keep informed about the status of paratransit operations and funding issues in Douglas County.
+The MPO staff works closely with the KDOT transit staff, the Regional Transit Advisory Committee (RTAC), and the Urban Corridor Coordinated Transit Council members to keep informed about the status of paratransit operations and funding issues.
 Those paratransit issues are discussed in more detail in the Coordinated Public Transit-Human Services Transportation Plan (CPT-HSTP).